z-shell/status/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help us improve
-title: ''
+title: ""
-labels: 'bug :lady_beetle:'
+labels: "bug :lady_beetle:"
 assignees: ss-o
 ---

 <!-- If you have a question, you should use Discussions instead: https://github.com/upptime/upptime/discussions -->